rust-diplomat/diplomat/example/cpp/docs/locale_ffi.rst

     .. cpp:function:: static ICU4XLocale new_(const std::string_view name)

+        Construct an :cpp:class:`ICU4XLocale` from a locale identifier represented as a string.

+    .. cpp:function:: static ICU4XLocale new_from_bytes(const std::span<uint8_t> bytes)

-        Construct an :cpp:class:`ICU4XLocale` from an locale identifier.
+        Construct an :cpp:class:`ICU4XLocale` from a locale identifier represented as bytes.